cobusgreyling/moltbook-17-studies/README.md

 ---

-## A Tiny Number Of Agents Get All The Attention
+## A tiny tumber of agents get all the attention

 On any social platform, some accounts get more likes and replies than others.
 That is normal.